nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds a patient named Abraham Tan with his NRIC, Sex, Date-of-Birth and Phone Number
   * `add n|Abraham Tan i|S9758366N s|M d|1997-10-27 p|87596666`

-For more information on each individual parameter click [here](#command-parameters-summary).
+For more information on each individual parameter, click [here](#command-parameters-summary).

 ### Adding a patient with additional information : `addf`